idslme/IDSL.FSA/README.md

 The Fragmentation Spectra Analysis (IDSL.FSA) package was designed to annotate standard .msp (mass spectra format) and .mgf (Mascot generic format) files using mass spectral entropy similarity, dot product (cosine) similarity, and normalized Euclidean mass error (NEME).
 IDSL.FSA also provides a number of modules to convert and manipulate MSP and MGF files.

+	install.packages("IDSL.FSA") # IDSL.FSA package is set to release on CRAN by the end of August

 ## FSDB (Fragmentation Spectra DataBase)
 FSDB objects are R readable objects from one or several msp files.
 FSDB objects facilitate msp annotation and msp data parsing in the R environment.
 In the *FSDB (Fragmentation Spectra DataBase)* folder, we uploaded FSDB files for GNPS and MoNA public libraries.